-Critical system errors, e.g. defects in the electronics module, are always identified and displayed as "fault messages" by the measuring device.
+Critical system errors, e.g. module defects, are always identified and displayed as "fault messages" by the measuring device.
 Simulations in the "Flow" Transducer Block and positive zero return, on the other hand, are identified by the measuring system as "notice messages" only.